KristianVirkus/EventRouter/README.md

 ## License

 This library is licensed under the MIT license.
-See `LICENSE.md` in the root directory of this repository.
+See `LICENSE` in the root directory of this repository.